sccn/sccn.github.io/workshops/EEGLAB_2020_Lublin.md

 Registration and cost
 ---------------------
-Space at the workshop is limited to about 40 participants.
+Space at the workshop is limited to about 40 to 50 participants.
 Participants will be accepted based on their academic background, motivation and submission for the poster session.